SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 Once the report is generated successfully, the following information is available:

 * **The SharePoint Storage tile** on the left side shows:
-  * **The percentage of active storage** out of the total available storage for your tenant.
+  * **The percentage of active storage** out of your active storage quota.
   * **The version limit** for the workspace, if one is applied.
   * If activated, **the size of your Microsoft 365 Archive storage**, with details on how much is spent of archived sites compared to archived files
+    * Sites archived via In-place Archival (Read-only) are not included in this figure; they still count towards your active storage.
+For the differences between the two methods, see the [SharePoint site archival options](../governance-and-automation/automated-workflows/inactive-workspaces-admin.md#sharepoint-site-archival-options).
+    * The size reported for an archived site is not fixed; it can decrease over time even without reactivation, for example as items in its recycle bin expire or retention policies remove content.

 * **The Potential Savings tile shows how much storage you can save** by:
   * Archiving **Inactive Workspaces**